HannaKalantar/Elk-Stack-Project/README.md

 ### Elk Configuration

-- What is the main advantage of automating configuration with Ansible?
-  - Main advantage would be being able to copy a master copy of the playbook and copying into the container that you want to run it off of.
-Making it easy for updating the file if need be and makes the tedious changes easy.
+The main advantage of automating configuration with Ansible is that it allows me the capability to copy a master copy of the playbook and then being able to copy into the container that I want to run it off of.
+This makes it easy to update the file if ever needed and makes the tedious changes more easy.

 The playbook implements the following tasks:

-- The playbook will first install docker.io on to all webservers that have been underlined in the hosts file. after that it will follow and install the rest python3-pip, and - docker module.
+1) First the playbook will install docker.io on to all webservers that have been underlined in the hosts file.
+After that it will follow and install the rest python3-pip, and - docker module.

-- The second task in our playbook will run a systemctl command to insure that the memory that is being used is within a stated amount
+2) The second task in our playbook will run a systemctl command to insure that the memory that is being used is within a stated amount

-- The third task that is being used in our playbook is installing and elk container with certain ports open allowing for us to get into it after succesful download the playbook will run its final task
+3) The third task that is being used in our playbook is installing and elk container with certain ports open allowing for us to get into it after succesful download the playbook will run its final task

-- The final task will be used as a systemd command to ensure that the service that has been installed and configured is up and running with no issues.
+4) Fourth task will be used as a systemd command to ensure that the service that has been installed and configured is up and running with no issues.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.